After a comfortable journey, you wander through the mountain village you have been looking for for your holiday.

 AlpAddict offers you a selection of winter sports resorts in Switzerland easily accessible from the southern half of France.

-Skiing in Switzerland when you live in the North of France
+Go skiing in Switzerland from the North of France

 AlpAddict's advice for going skiing in Switzerland from the northern half of France.